blue yellow tanager birds

 Rainforest

-The Blue and Yellow Tanager belongs to the Thraupidae family.
-It is an attractive bird found in a variety of semiopen and lightly wooded habitats, mainly in drier areas of the Andes, as well as across the lowlands from northern Argentina to southern Brazil.
+The Blue and Yellow Tanager is a Thraupidae family bird that can be found in a range of semiopen and lightly wooded habitats, primarily in drier areas of the Andes and across the lowlands from northern Argentina to southern Brazil.
+This bird is typically observed in pairs or small groups, rather than mixed-species flocks, and can be seen foraging for food at various heights in shrubs and trees.

 Photo: Alfredo Cornejo